-Bye-law 17D of the Building Bye-laws requires that when a building is newly constructed or a dwelling is created by a material change of use, the person carrying out the work must calculate the energy performance of the building at completion of the work in accordance with the relevant technical guidance document and give notice of it to the owner.
+Bye-lawof the Building Bye-laws requires that when a new dwelling is created by building work or by a material change of use the person carrying out the work must calculate the energy performance of the dwelling and give notice of it to the department.
+Bye-law requires a notice of the energy rating to be given to the owner at completion of the work.